top of page

 ABOUT ME

-I am an Oakland-based musician specializing in Jewish, spiritual, folk and family music.
-I teach music classes, lead prayer services, officiate lifecycle events, and song lead for community events, weddings and other celebrations.
-I learned to play guitar at Camp Tawonga where I've been on staff almost every summer since 2001.
+Jewish, spiritual, folk and party music.
+I lead music for prayer services, officiate lifecycle events, play concerts, weddings, corporate and whatever else you can dream up!
+I learned to play guitar at Camp Tawonga in 2001 where I've been on staff most summers since then.

 I was born and raised in San Francisco where I attended Brandeis Hillel Day School and later graduated from Lowell High School.
-I was bar-mitzvah’d at conservative Congregation Beth Sholom where I trained with Adi Weiss and Rabbi Alan Lew.
+I had my bar mitzvah at conservative Congregation Beth Sholom where I trained with Cantor Adi Weiss and Rabbi Alan Lew.
 At Pomona College, I double majored in Religious Studies and Mathematics.
+In 2020 I won the Helen Diller Award for Excellence in Communal and Experiential Jewish Education.

 Before prioritizing music as a profession, I led many Jewish young adult programs including as the founding director of Moishe House.
-In my free time, I enjoy playing sports, exploring music and Jewish identity, working for a more just society with fuller lives for all of us and spending time with my family, friends and loving wife and son.
+In my free time, I enjoy playing sports and NYT games, being an ambassador for my Jewish people, working for a more just society with fuller lives for all of us, and spending time with my family, friends, wife and son.

 bottom of page